TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 $ libreoffice example.odt
 ```

-If you run import-lo or import-lib with updated entrie, then run
+If you run import-lo or import-lib with updated entries, then run
 ref-update to update them in the example.odt file.
 If you add new REFs
-to the document then you wouild run ref-new again.
+to the document then you would run ref-new again.

 ``` {.in}
 $ bib ref-update